☕ Cafe quality coffee for your home

 💨 Same day dispatch on orders placed < 1pm

 📦 Free delivery on all UK orders over £25

-Our two great tasting South American sourced coffees come together in this collection box for you to mix up your morning brew.
+Our two great tasting coffees come together in this collection box for the coffee connoisseur.

 What's in the box?

 James Sadler was a true legend.
 A pastry chef with no formal education, Sadler became one of the most celebrated aeronauts of his time when, in 1811, he commanded a home-made hot-air balloon and took to the skies from the pleasure gardens in Hackney, then a rural paradise on the outskirts of the City.
 In time, Sadler became immortalised in paintings and literature as a Phileas Fogg type character.
 We imagine him here sailing the skies across the seven seas, on a whistle-stop of all the coffee growing nations.

 A medium and creamy cup with flavours of chocolate, stone fruit and light berry notes.

 Our mainstay espresso coffee takes inspiration from the ancient forests that covered Hackney until just a few hundred years ago.
 The ‘King’s Land’, was a short ride from the walls of the City of London, with roaming pastures and forests where royalty and nobility came to hunt stag and wild boar, at a time when much of the land in Hackney was owned by the wealthy Knights Templar.
 A little bit of luxury in a cup.

 Forest notes of berry and walnut, with a creamy milk chocolate finish.
 Bold and sweet flavours that combine well with milk.